rotki/rotki/README.md

 Also get [sqlcipher](https://www.zetetic.net/sqlcipher/):

-- If you're running Archlinux you can install the [package](https://www.archlinux.org/packages/community/x86_64/sqlcipher/) with the package manager of your distro.
+- If you're running Archlinux you can install the [package](https://www.archlinux.org/packages/community/x86_64/sqlcipher/) with `pacman`.

-- If you're running Ubuntu you will need to install [libsqlcipher-dev](https://packages.ubuntu.com/trusty/libdevel/libsqlcipher-dev) with the package manager of your distro instead
+- If you're running Ubuntu you will need to install [libsqlcipher-dev](https://packages.ubuntu.com/trusty/libdevel/libsqlcipher-dev) with `apt-get` instead.

 Install electron and any other npm dependencies by: